-These scones are made with wholemeal flour, sun-dried tomatoes and black olives, so they’re full of good fat and fibre.
-Also full of gluten and I’m sorry to say there is no gluten-free alternative I can offer for these.
+These scones are made with wholemeal flour, sun-dried tomatoes and black olives.
+So they’re full of good fat and fibre.
+Also full of gluten.
+I’m sorry to say there is no gluten-free alternative I can offer for these.
 But if wheat’s your friend – enjoy!

 One of the last wholemeal baked goods from abitmoreveg.
-I normally don’t like to add to much stuff to scones but I started adding dried tomatoes and olives to scones, and I thought it worked out pretty well.
-I also tried adding some different cheeses – under-ripe brie seemed to work out best.
-I also added walnuts to these so as to have a vegan version of them.
+I normally don’t like to add to much stuff to scones.
+But I tried adding dried tomatoes and olives to scones, and it worked out pretty well.
+Then I tried adding some different cheeses – under-ripe brie worked out very well.
+Rather than cheese I added walnuts to some of these for a vegan version of them.
 To be honest, I prefer them with the cheese or just with the tomatoes and olives.
 The walnuts make them a bit heavy.

 These scones are very filling and can turn a light meal into something more substantial and satisfying.
 To make them a good snack all by themselves I like to add either cheese or walnuts.
 Walnuts work well with the olives and tomatoes, and they are supposed to be very good for you, so that combination made immediate sense.
 When I first added cheese it was because I was hoping the scone would taste a little like a lasagne-flavoured scone so I used mozzarella but it melts into the dough while baking and what I was looking for was a gooey cheesy centre when you bite into scone – and that’s what the addition of brie gives you.
 It works best if the brie you use is (just a little) under-ripe.